molgenis/hadoop-pipeline/hadoop-pipeline-application/README.md

 An executable jar is created and the TestNG tests can now be executed.

+The `TestNGPreprocessing.sh` uses `uname` (without any arguments, so defaulting to `uname -s`) to look up the kernel name (as this is used to define which tools archive will be used).

+The following kernels are supported within the bash script:

+* Linux (implemented and working tools.tar.gz present, though this bash script hasn't been tested on a Linux system yet!)
+* Darwin

-IMPORTANT: Whenever doing `mvn clean`, follow the steps starting from step 5 before doing any TestNG tests!
+IMPORTANT: Whenever doing `mvn clean`, follow the steps starting from step 5 before doing any TestNG tests again!